Dean151/ButtonKit/README.md

 You can also build your own customization by implementing `AsyncButtonStyle` protocol.

-Just like `ThrowableButtonStyle`, `AsyncButtonStyle` allows you to implement either `makeLabel`, `makeButton` or both to alterate the button look and behavior while loading is in progress.
+Just like `ThrowableButtonStyle`, `AsyncButtonStyle` allows you to implement either `makeLabel`, `makeButton` or both to alter the button look and behavior while loading is in progress.

 ### External triggering